-The iPad Air is official - Apple's latest tablet improves on the previous generation iPad 4 in a number of ways, but are they enough to make it a must-have upgrade?
+The iPad Air, Apple's latest tablet, improves on the previous generation iPad 4 in a number of ways, but are they enough to make it a must-have upgrade?
 We've compared the headline specifications to work out which you should buy.

 With a sleeker, more streamlined design that borrows heavily from the original iPad Mini, the iPad Air is definitely a thing of beauty.
 The iPad 4 is positively bulky in comparison; the iPad Air is thinner (7.5mm vs 9.4mm), smaller (240x169mm vs 241x185mm) and lighter (469g vs 652g).
 This is only in part down to the thinner screen bezels, with Apple refining the design to make the most of every last millimetre of internal space.

-Both models are available in a choice of Space grey or Silver colours.
-There will be no Champagne gold edition like their was with the iPhone 5s, but in our opinion that's definitely a good thing.
+Both models are available in a choice of Space Grey or Silver colours.
+There will be no Champagne gold edition like there was with the iPhone 5s, but in our opinion that's definitely a good thing.

 Apple's push towards Retina displays saw the iPad 4 launch with the same 2,048x1,536 resolution as the iPad 3.
 With a 264 pixels per inch (ppi) density, it's impossible to see individual pixels from an average viewing distance.

 With no need to increase the resolution any further, Apple has stuck with the same sized panel for the iPad Air.
-It's still a 9.7in panel, with a 2,048x1,536 resolution and 264ppi pixel density, which should look just as good in the new model as it does in the old one, although we'll have to wait until we get our hands on one to see if colour accuracy or contrast ratios have changed.
+It's still a 9.7in panel, with a 2,048x1,536 resolution and 264ppi pixel density, which should look just as good in the new model as it does in the old one.

 The iPad Air can be configured with either 16GB, 32GB, 64GB or 128GB of internal storage, in either Wi-Fi only or 4G LTE variants.
-This matches the iPad 4, which also launched with the same choices.
+The iPad 4, however, is only available with 16GB of storage in either Wi-Fi only or 3G/4G variants.
 However, the iPad Air has dual antenna MIMO Wi-Fi, which may not make it any faster but will improve signal reception over the iPad 4.